The Limited Loss of Large Species in Africa & Southern Asia

 However, as neat a theory as this is, it has not found widespread support, not least for the reason that there is little in the way of archaeological or fossil evidence to support such an incredibly rapid extinction, although the proponents of this view counter that the lack of evidence is a direct result of this extinction happening so quickly.
 In any case, whatever about the merits of this particular theory, it is undeniable that whatever conditions prevailed in Africa and southern Asia in the late Pleistocene, they helped to ensure that our modern world would not be utterly bereft of giants.

-When you think that the difference in weight between the mighty Palaeoloxodon namadicus and the indricotheres was almost the same as the weight of the largest land mammal on Earth today, the African elephant, it really hits home that we now live in a much-diminished world, where the truly gigantic mammals that once were have now all left the stage.
+When you think that the the mighty Palaeoloxodon namadicus was possibly over three times heavier than the largest land mammal on Earth today, the African elephant, it really hits home that we now live in a much-diminished world, where the truly gigantic mammals that once were have now all left the stage.
 Yet, the story of the megafaunal extinctions in Africa and southern Asia also highlights something else: that we should be extremely thankful that the world we live in today has any massive mammals at all.
 And, of course, this realisation is swiftly followed by a disturbing thought – did the megafauna of Africa and southern Asia truly escape from a sentence of execution or were they only granted a temporary reprieve?

 Will we soon see a day when all of the great mammals of our modern world have also been consigned to extinction; relegated to an afterlife as dry bones in museums, footage on screens, and denizens of the netherworld that is the human memory, the stories we tell being some of the only remnants of the titans we once shared the Earth with?
 If we allow that to come to pass, we will truly live in an impoverished world – and this will be a form of poverty which no amount of material wealth can overcome.
 Ensuring this does not happen is the responsibility of us all – not just those who live in Africa and southern Asia, not just governments, states, and international bodies – but of every person on this planet, and the Irish must play their part too.
 There is still time left to ensure our giants make a great escape.